Read our 2016 Report Card for Sinema.

 Feb 13, 2013.
 Passed 354/72.

-From Jan 2013 to Jun 2017, Sinema missed 121 of 2,844 roll call votes, which is 4.3%.
-This is much worse than the median of 2.2% among the lifetime records of representatives currently serving.
+From Jan 2013 to Jul 2017, Sinema missed 121 of 2,967 roll call votes, which is 4.1%.
+This is worse than the median of 2.2% among the lifetime records of representatives currently serving.
 ProPublica has tracked 32 explanations for these missed votes.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|